18F/myusa-ux/research/usability/sprint22_research-results.md

 Two people wondered why the government needed all this information about them.

 #### Question: How do we keep profiles up-to-date in the long term?
-P03: People fill these things out and never update them. how do you get people to come back and update them as the parameters change [like marriage and kids] which might affect the applciations.
+P03: People fill these things out and never update them. how do you get people to come back and update them as the parameters change [like marriage and kids] which might affect the applications.

+##### Is the save button for profile data visible enough?
+Every participant found the correct page and field quickly.
+However, one person did not hit the save button the first time around.

+### Set up 2FA

 #### Two-factor authentication is hard to find
 ##### The correct screen is not obvious